-In line with the UKRI position on Excellence with Impact (https://www.ukri.org/innovation/excellence-with-impact/), we expect that our researchers will have considered the potential scientific societal and economic impacts of their will have considered the potential scientific, societal and economic impacts of their research.
+In line with the UKRI position on Excellence with Impact, we expect that our researchers will have considered the potential scientific, societal and economic impacts of their research.

 ESRC applicants should actively consider how these impacts can be maximised and developed within their proposal.
 Applicant's plans to maximise and develop the potential impacts of their research will form part of the peer review and assessment process.